ianms17/CSCE-470-Project/README.md

 4. run the command "pip install firebase-admin"
 5. run the python script "python3 ranker.py {400 level csce course number}"
 6. Ex: python3 ranker.py 411
-Note: Algo has not checking if class exists right now and only 400 level csce classes are in there
+7: Algo has not checking if class exists right now and only 400 level csce classes are in there

 ## React Firebase ENV Needs: